MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ## Managing Users in a Distribution Group

 Clicking on a Distribution Group will allow for management of the group.
 You can use the invitation box to add additional users.
 Select users from the table to remove them from the group.

-From this page you can also see the full release history for this Distribution Group by clicking on the releases tab.
+From this page you can also see the full release history for this Distribution Group by clicking on the Releases tab.

 ## Types of Distribution Groups